KnightChaser/Legendary-codes/README.md

 # legendary-codes
-### The legendary codes that will change your future career
+### The legendary codes that will change your future career FOREVER

 The codes in the current repository are creative, useless, resource-wasteful, and hilarious.
 For example, let's suppose that we are going to add two integers.
 Then we would write codes like `num1 + num2` and it is general usage.
 For someone who learns codes, a function named `add()` would be created.
 However, the following code is also a (creative) way to successfully add two numbers.
 ```python